 Elevation: 6,188 ft

 Peak 6188 sits at the head of Boyer Gulch.
 It is one of three ranked summits that are mixed in with a plethora of other lower hills nearby.
 All three of these peaks are on the west side of Monument Gulch and are at the north end of the Bennett Hills.
-Be careful to avoid the [signed] private land on the L/SW side of the ATV road as you hike up the final gulch in your approach to the Southeast Ridge of this peak.
+Be careful to avoid the [signed] private land on the left/southwest side of the ATV road as you hike up the final gulch in your approach to the southeast ridge of Peak 6188.
 USGS Dempsey Meadows

 Southeast Ridge, Class 2